 You might need an oil filter housing replacement if:

-If you notice any of these signs, you should take your vehicle to be serviced right away.
+If you notice any of these signs, you may need to have your vehicle serviced.
 If your oil levels drop, it can lead to serious damage to your vehicle’s engine, radiator, and heating and cooling systems.
-You could also lose control of your vehicle while you’re driving, which could lead to an accident.
-On top of that, leaking oil is a significant fire risk and environmental hazard.

 What is an oil filter housing?